Get to know The Keys' Corner!

 Some years ago, I gave my first piano lesson to a child.
 I went to his house, expecting to give him a lot of content and discipline and transmit him all the knowledge I could.
 However, when I started the lesson I tried sharing my passion and treating music in the most spontaneous and true-to-myself way I could, just because another way didn't feel natural for me.
 I realized that I could just communicate with this child by using music as a language, letting him use this language from the very first lesson.
 From that moment, I started being very interested in pedagogy and educational approaches.

 And there is where "The Keys' Corner" was born!
-The goal is creating an open space in which I share the process of this research: thoughts, ideas, reflections, articles, materials, new perspectives...
+The goal is creating an open space in which I share the process of my neverending research: thoughts, ideas, reflections, articles, materials, new perspectives...
 I would love this space to be a community in which everyone can do their bit and contribute to a better piano and music education, so feel free to comment on the posts and give your points of view, as your opinion matters!

 If you want to receive a notification of every new post, don't hesitate and subscribe!